davidstump/SwiftPhoenixClient/README.md

 ```
 socket.join(topic: "rooms:lobby", message: Phoenix.Message(subject: "status", body: "joining")) { channel in
   let channel = channel as!
-Phoenix.Channel
+Channel
 }
 ```

 ### Channel callbacks

-The Phoenix.Channel has one main method to specify callbacks: `on`, which takes two parameters:
+The Channel has one main method to specify callbacks: `on`, which takes two parameters:

 * Event: A String object indicating what kind of event you're listening for.
 * Callback: A closure that receives AnyObject and returns void.
 This AnyObject can be